lopeti/logbook_expose/README.md

 # Logbook Expose Integration

-**Note:** This project is in an early stage of development.

 ## Overview
-The **Logbook Expose** integration for Home Assistant is designed to provide seamless access to logbook events for conversation agents such as Google AI, ChatGPT, and others.
+The **Logbook Expose** integration for Home Assistant provides seamless access to logbook events for conversation agents such as Google AI, ChatGPT, and others.
 This integration enables querying and analyzing logbook data with extended attributes, offering a flexible way to retrieve and process log information based on specific parameters like time periods, areas, entities, and more.
 By bridging Home Assistant's logbook with conversational AI, it empowers users to interact with their smart home data in a natural and intuitive way.

 ## Features
 - Query logbook events using custom time periods (e.g., `today`, `last_3_hours`, `last_5_minutes`).
 - Filter events by area, entity, domain, device class, or state.
 - Supports dynamic configuration through the Home Assistant UI.
 - Provides detailed responses for automation and intent scripts.
+- Automatically sets up intent scripts for natural language queries.

 ## Installation
 1. Clone the repository into your Home Assistant `custom_components` directory: